NEWS

 The line of mentors and mentees that can trace their lineage to Dan Gaken, director of the Sarah R. Opperman Leadership Institute, jokingly refer to themselves as the royal line and at one point wore paper crowns to celebrate it.

-Now an alumnus herself, Diggs draws on her experiences with the program, which started with Leadership Safari, for her current job leading a team of seven people in New York, she said.
+Now an alumnus herself, Diggs draws on her experiences with the program, she said.

 “Going through the Leadership Institute has made me more confident in that role,” she said.